j-avdeev/DevOps/Assignment1-VirtualBox-Packer-Vagrant-Git/README.md

 * Find the newest version number and checksum from the [Ubuntu website for this release](http://releases.ubuntu.com/trusty/)
 * Edit `PACKER_BOX_NAME` and `iso_checksum` in the template files to match that version number and checksum.

+### Outcome

+Create docx report with work description and Grunt test output and send by e-mail for checking.